guildai/guild.ai/include/start-requirements-3.md

-This guide is a continuation of [Get Started with Keras](/docs/start/keras/).
+This guide is a continuation of [Train an Image Classifier](/docs/start/image-classifier/).
 Complete that guide before proceeding below.